Recycle Items accepted for recycling at Casepak

 Recycling from Leicestershire (except North West Leicestershire, which is sorted at their depot in Coalville), goes to Casepak, a Materials Recycling Facility (MRF) in Leicester.
 Materials are sorted into the different material categories using state of the art equipment and machinery before being baled and sent on to processers for recycling.

-The county and the districts that use Casepak (Blaby, Charnwood, Harborough, Hinckley & Bosworth, Melton and Oadby & Wigston) have agreed to a single list of items accepted for collection at kerbside.
-This will provide greater consistency for residents within the County for what can and cannot be recycled and is aimed at encouraging everyone to recycle more things, more often.
+The county and the districts that use Casepak (Blaby, Charnwood, Harborough, Hinckley & Bosworth, Melton and Oadby & Wigston) have agreed to a single list of items accepted for collection at kerbside, which you can find on this page.

 How to present your recycling